 This is a follow up story for Felony Case.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Andrew Moore, founder, and designer at Felony Case.
 At Felony Case, we aim to design iPhone cases that provide incredible protection without sacrificing aesthetics.
 You can check out our website www.felonycase.com, Instagram, and also shop on Amazon.
 I started out making hand-studded cases in my living room back in 2012.

 The business has grown a lot since its humble beginnings, and Felony Case is now sold in top-tier retailers like Nordstrom, Free People, Urban Outfitters, and Indigo.
 I am the only full-time employee and have managed a lot of this growth by outsourcing key aspects of the operation to freelancers, assistants, and contractors.

 Tell us about what you’ve been up to!
 Has the business been growing?